Atlantic Council: History

-The Atlantic Council GeoEconomics Center was launched in December 2020 in a keynote event with ECB President Christine Lagarde.
+In a keynote event with ECB President Christine Lagarde, the Atlantic Council GeoEconomics Center was launched in December 2020.
 The GeoEconomics Center develops data-driven programs, publications, and thought leadership at the nexus of economics, finance, and foreign policy.
 The Center aims to bridge the divide between these siloed sectors with the goal of helping shape a more resilient global economy.
-The center is organized around three pillars - the Future of Capitalism, the Future of Money, and the Economic Statecraft Initiative.
+The center is organized around three pillars: the Future of Capitalism, the Future of Money, and the Economic Statecraft Initiative.
 They produce cutting-edge data visualizations and research on a range of issues including digital currencies, China's economy, sanctions, and the future of the Bretton Woods system.
 The center has hosted a range of leading financial policymakers for major policy speeches including Brian Deese, Ngozi Okonjo-Iweala, Janet Yellen, Gina Raimondo, Kristalina Georgieva, David Malpass, and many more.

-In September 2021, the Global China Hub was founded to research three challenges posed by China's economic growth: China's growing influence on countries, global institutions, and democratic values; the global ramifications of political and economic change in Xi Jinping’s China; and China’s drive to dominate emerging technologies and the consequences for individual rights and privacy.
+In September 2021, the Global China Hub was founded to research three challenges posed by China's economic growth: China's growing influence on countries, global institutions, and democratic values; the global ramifications of political and economic change in Xi Jinping's China; and China's drive to dominate emerging technologies and the consequences for individual rights and privacy.
 As of June 2023, its senior director is David O. Shullman, who also leads the Atlantic Council's China-related work.
+During the Russo-Ukrainian war, the Atlantic Council was the think tank most often cited by the top three US newspapers in relation with that war.
+It supported the shipment of Western weapons to Ukraine as well as attacks on Russian cities to destroy their critical infrastructure, while rejecting any compromise with the Russian government.

-During the War of Ukraine, the Atlantic Council was the think tank most often cited by the top three U.S. newspapers in relation with that war.
-The Council supported the shipment of Western weapons to Ukraine as well as attacks on Russian cities to destroy their critical infrastructure, while rejecting any compromise with the Russian government.
+Between 2025 and 2026, the Atlantic Council expanded several policy initiatives and research programs.
+In 2025, it launched the ReForge Commission, an initiative focused on defense industrial capacity, military production, and transatlantic security cooperation; the GeoTech Commission on Artificial Intelligence, focused on artificial intelligence policy and US competitiveness; and the N7 Research Institute, a policy center established through the Council's N7 Initiative in partnership with the Jeffrey M. Talpins Foundation to promote cooperation among the US, Israel, and Arab and Muslim-majority countries.
+The Council also launched the MENA Futures Lab within its Rafik Hariri Center for the Middle East and established the Daniel B. Poneman Chair for Nuclear Energy Policy.
+In 2026, the organization launched a task force on Reimagining European Defense and Innovation focused on European defense modernization and emerging technologies.
+In the same year, physician and public health expert Raj Panjabi joined the Bipartisan Commission on Biodefense at the Council's Scowcroft Center for Strategy and Security as a commissioner.